Kaiz3rTool/gaffer-examples/README.md

 Tag by Marta Ambrosetti from the Noun Project
 Settings by Fahmi Ramdani from the Noun Project
 Tools by Vectors Point from the Noun Project
+Start by Larea from the Noun Project
+Restore by Phoenix group from the Noun Project

 ##### About CC0, CC-BY, CC-BY-ND